CampusAI/CampusAI.github.io/_ml/data_mining/similar_items.md

 - Thus this document is characterized by the set: `4`, `8`, `15`, `16`
 {% include end-row.html %}
 {% include start-row.html %}

-Note that at this point we could pair-wise compare each document computing the **Jaccard similarity** between them.
-<span style="color:red">Nevertheless, for big documents this is too expensive.</span>
-$$O(N^2)$$ if done naively.
-Thus, we will approximate the Jaccard similarity value using the Minhashing technique.

 ### Minhashing